 If you're wondering who the person behind this site is and why I do what I do, this is it.
-I am passionately dedicated to bringing seller stories to life, sharing the latest news and insights to help navigate the complex maze that is selling on eBay, and advocating for positive change in the marketplace.
+I am passionately dedicated to bringing seller stories to life, sharing the latest news and insights to help navigate the complex maze of online selling, and advocating for positive change.

 I'm aware that eBay monitors this site as well as my Twitter page and there are even a few official eBay email addresses signed up for my newsletter.
 Far from being scared or intimidated by their attention, I'm delighted they are here and they are listening - as I told Jamie in my open letter about seller trust, my door is always open and y'all are welcome to reach out any time.

-If I could tell my fellow eBay sellers one thing it would be this: your voice matters.
+If I could tell my fellow sellers one thing it would be this: your voice matters.

 eBay says they want to be the trusted partner of choice for sellers and it is up to us to hold them accountable for what being a partner truly means. eBay does listen, whether they publicly acknowledge it or not, and your voice can make a difference.

 I will always be grateful to unsuckEBAY for extending the invitation to take a walk outside the garden and for showing me the power of social scrutineering.
 Now it's my turn to extend that same invitation to others.